 Parker Arrenberg have experienced Employment Law Lawyers who make it their priority to ensure all aspects of your case are handled seamlessly and professionally.
 Based in South East London, Catford and City of London, we provide a personal approach to our service and are only call or email away should you need us.

 For all your legal needs, get in touch with one of our expert solicitors today.
-For new enquiries please call 020 3911 2084, for general enquiries or anything else please call 020 8695 2330.
+For general enquiries please call 020 8695 2330.
 You can also email us at email@example.com and we will get back to you.